Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 We start our analysis of this dynamics from the first moment, $m = 1$.
 The Markov chain on $\Sigma_1 \equiv \mathbb{Z}_2^N$ corresponds once again to the simple random walk on the hypercube, see Appendix~\ref{app:hypercube_rw}.
 With each gate the walker, a bitstring $\mathbf z$, stays in place with probability 3/4 (if the control string $a,b$ of the randomly-sampled $u_{iab}$ gate does not match $\mathbf z$), otherwise it hops to a neighbor (a bitstring $\mathbf z'$ differing only at one bit) chosen uniformly at random based on the value of $i \in [N]$.
 Using again the known results for the simple random walk on the hypercube, Appendix~\ref{app:hypercube_rw}, we have

-with the only difference from the case of Sec.~\ref{sec:non-local_gate} (with $m=1$) being the different idling time between hops (4 instead of $D/2$).
+with the only difference from the case of Sec.~\ref{sec:non-local_gate} (with $m=1$) being the different average idling time between hops (4 instead of $D/2$).
 Just like in Sec.~\ref{sec:non-local_gate}, the random walk exhibits a cutoff~\cite{diaconis_asymptotic_1990}, with the approach to equilibrium taking place in a relatively narrow time window, $t \sim N[\log N \pm O(1)]$.
 Intuitively, to achieve equilibrium the walker has to hop in all $N$ directions with high probability (equivalently, all $N$ qubits need to be flipped with high probability).
 This is an instance of the so-called ``coupon collector's problem'', which gives a scaling $\sim N \log(N)$.
-Note that time $t$ is defined as total number of gates acting on the system; defining a rescaled time $\tau \equiv t/N$ such that each qubit flips of order once per unit $\tau$, equilibration happens at $\tau \sim \log(N) \pm O(1)$.
+Note that time $t$ is defined as total number of gates acting on the system; in terms of an intensive time $\tau \equiv t/N$, such that each qubit flips of order once per unit $\tau$, equilibration happens at $\tau \sim \log(N) \pm O(1)$.

 \tocless